Hospitals & Asylums

 Earth."

-Deep Impact’s telescopes aboard the Flyby spacecraft will witness the
+Deep Impact’s telescopes aboard the Flyby spacecraft will witness

-the ejecta created from the collision.
+based on the ejecta created from the collision.
 The collision with the Impactor

 spacecraft will form a crater in the comet, about the size of a football